Bounds on the genus for 2-cell embeddings of prefix-reversal graphs: Genus bounds

 \subsection{Lower bound for \texorpdfstring{$\gamma(\bpn)$}{gamma(BPn)}}

 A lower bound for the genus of the burnt pancake graphs is easily obtained utilizing known bounds regarding the girth of a graph and the fact that every edge is on the boundary of at least two regions.
-Recall the following Theorem, see e.g. \cite[Theorem 11.14]{CLZ16}.
+Recall the following Theorem, see e.g., Chartrand, Lesniak, and Zhang~\cite[Theorem 11.14]{CLZ16}.

 \begin{thm} If $G = (V, E)$ is a connected graph with girth $\alpha$ then

 \end{thm}

 In the case of $\bpn$, with $n >2$, it is known that $|V(\bpn)|=2^n\cdot n!,|E(\bpn)|=2^{n-1}\cdot n! \cdot n,$ and $\alpha=8$.
 Thus, utilizing Theorem~\ref{thm:lowerbound} directly, we obtain the following corollary. \begin{cor} $\gamma(\bpn)\geq 2^{n - 4} (3 n - 8) n! + 1$. \end{cor}